jerry305/GAME2338/game_review_six.md

 Example: I rate games from 1 to 5 Dank Memes and I give this game a 3.1 star rating.

 ## Summary

+This game is about a shark thats kills and eats the people you killed.
+You get to kill other sea animals and then humans.
+The shark has a food bar and the only way to stay full is to eat the human and the other animals.
+It also keep track of how long you live in the game.
+You also get to pick which shark you want to be as.
+Some sea animals which you canot eat and some bigger fish is there to.

 This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
 You should be answering the who, what, when, where, why, and how of the game itself.

 ## Final Thoughts